IBM/automation-ibmcloud-infra-zos-dev/README.md

    ssh -i ./ssh-zos-vsi ibmuser@<IP ADDRESS>
    ```

-   You must use the `ibmuser` username, but be sure to replace the `<IP ADDRESS>` with your VSI's IP address.
+   You must use the `ibmuser` username, but be sure to replace the `<IP ADDRESS>` with your VSI's Private /Reserved IP address.
 7. Once you are connected, you will see terminal output, and can execute the `ls /` command to see the VSI operating system file structure.

    ```